Indiana Living Trust Lawyer

 There are generally two types of living trusts: revocable and irrevocable living trusts.

 Revocable living trusts are trusts that can be revoked or modified after they enter into effect.
 A good majority of living trusts are made to be revocable.
 This is because of the flexibility that they allow by letting the maker vary the terms of the trust from time to time.

 Irrevocable trusts, unlike revocable trusts, cannot be revoked or modified after they take effect.
 While this may seem like a disadvantage, irrevocable trusts have their own uses.
 They are usually set up for specific goals like reducing taxes although they would require that you give up ownership and control of the trust property.

 There are several other types of trusts with varied arrangements, as your Indiana living trust lawyer will inform you.
 Each of them has its own uses and advantages.

 The role of an Indiana living trust lawyer

 Although living trusts have great benefits, they can get complicated if you do not get legal advice.
 There are many websites that offer free trust templates but these can bring more harm than good.
 What works for others may not work for you.

-Your Indiana probate lawyers will help you understand what role a living trust will play in your estate management plan.
+The Indiana probate lawyers at Triplett & Carothers will help you understand what role a living trust will play in your estate management plan.
 With their understanding of your circumstances, they can advise you on what kind of trust works best for you and what factors you need to keep in mind.

 Our Indiana living trust lawyers also offer trust funding services to ensure that your trust assets are legally funded and titled.
 We can serve as your trustees and help you carry out your instructions after death.
 If you have any questions, or if you wish to get started with setting up a trust, call our office today.